TYPO3-Documentation/T3DocTeam/Documentation/OverviewOfManuals/00ListOfManualsAboutDocumentation.rst

  - :Manual:       Manual
    :Shortcut:     Shortcut
-   :Urlpath:      URL path
-   :Mentor:       Mentor
+   :Mentor:       Maintainer
    :State:        State
    :NextStep:     Next Step
    :About:        About

  - :Manual:       :ref:`rendert3docs:start`
    :Shortcut:     rendert3docs
-   :Urlpath:      /RenderTYPO3DocumentationGuide/
    :Mentor:
    :State:
-   :NextStep:
+   :NextStep:     There is overlap with Readme on GitHub.
+Clarify.
    :About:        About rendering (Docs server, local rendering with docker)

  - :Manual:       `docker-render-documenation <https://github.com/t3docs/docker-render-documentation>`__
    :Shortcut:
-   :Urlpath:      /t3docs/docker-render-documentation/
    :Mentor:
    :State:
    :NextStep:
    :About:        This is a Github Readme!
-"This is the official recipe to build the Docker image"
+Explains how to use the official Docker Image for rendering.

 Examples